-- Incapacity is long-term. - Sometimes, the person will not be able to communicate in any way to anyone and therefore lacks mental capacity because his ability to communicate is one of the criteria in the test for mental capacity (see paragraph 4.6.4). - There have been cases where persons have recovered their capacity in part or full, so regular checks should be conducted to establish whether capacity has returned.
+- Incapacity is long-term. - Sometimes, the person will not be able to communicate in any way to anyone and therefore lacks mental capacity because his ability to communicate is one of the criteria in the test for mental capacity (see paragraph 4.6.4 below). - There have been cases where persons have recovered their capacity in part or full, so regular checks should be conducted to establish whether capacity has returned.

+Туре Examples

-Туре Examples Permanent Incapacity A person suffering from:A persistent vegetative stateLocked-in syndromeEnd stages of Dementia
+Permanent Incapacity A person suffering from:

+A persistent vegetative state

+Locked-in syndrome

+Advanced dementia

-Samantha Seow, a 30-year-old woman, has locked-in syndrome.
+Samantha, a 30 year old woman, has locked-in syndrome.
 Her brain functions are normal and she appears awake and aware but she is unable to communicate in any way, not even by blinking.
 She is assessed by her doctor to be permanently lacking in capacity for all decisions because she is totally unable to communicate and the prognosis for recovery is poor.